RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

   }
 }
 ```
-Simply call the *getDHTdata()* whenever you need to save need data in the file.
+Simply call the *getDHTdata()* whenever you need to save new readings in the file.
 Note, however, that a minimum interval of 1-2 s should
 be considered as measurements using a DHT are quite slow.
 To make sure that the data is appended correctly, use the previous
 call **readFile("/dataDHT.csv"*.